caseyjamesdavis/maslow-cnc-improved-z-axis/README.md

 <br/>

 # Background
 I purchased my Maslow kit from [MAKER MADE](https://makermade.com/).
-The kit is well made, well documented and is a breeze to setup.
+The kit is well made, well documented and is east to setup.
 The only complaint I had with the system was the sloppy z-axis.

-This is what the original z-axis looks like.
-It uses the manual height adjustment mechanism of the router holder for moving the router and bit in and out of the wood.
-This is a well known issue and has been fixed in recent M2 versions of the kit.

 ![](maslow_z_axis_stock.png)

+*Original z-axis that uses the manual height adjustment mechanism of the router holder for moving the router and bit in and out of the wood.
+This is a well known issue and has been fixed in recent M2 versions of the kit.*

 <br/>
 <br/>